developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 <img style="height:430px" src="zdvc-upgrade-2.jpg"/>
 _Figure 9.
 Server upgrade - complete_

-**Note:** Server upgrade is not applicable to PowerPrecision Server installations.
+**Note:** Server upgrade is not applicable to PowerPrecision Console Server 1.0 installations.

 ###Server Downgrade
 To downgrade the server, uninstall the previous version and install the older server version.